 Honours Integrated Science

-Whether you are treating a patient, formulating a new drug, unraveling a sub-atomic mystery or modeling climate change, the ability to think and reason at the nexus of disciplines is essential to success.
+Whether you are treating a patient, formulating a new drug, unravelling a sub-atomic mystery or modelling climate change, the ability to think and reason at the nexus of disciplines is essential to success.
 Develop your interdisciplinary mind-set in Integrated Science.

 Integrated Science is an enriched first-year program offering a cohesive set of courses in biology, chemistry, physics and mathematics that can be taken as the first year of any York Science program.
 Integrated Science is designed around the connections between disciplines, allowing you to experience both the depth and breadth of scientific theory and practice.
 Some of these connections are inherent to the specific disciplines — like enzymes in biology and reaction rates in chemistry, or Newtonian mechanics in physics and derivatives in mathematics.
 Other connections are driven by larger questions that you will explore through integrated projects.
 In Integrated Science, you will learn to approach problems and develop solutions from an interdisciplinary perspective, applying the knowledge and skills that you gain within and across disciplines.